vitalishapovalov/jest-decorated/README.md

 ### With importing `globals` file

-Another option is to import `globals` files in tests separately:
+Another option is to import `globals` files in each test separately:

 ```typescript
 // myFn.spec.ts